lmish001/rshell/README.md

 Input with parentheses: `(echo a && echo b) || (echo c && echo d)`
 Output: `a  b`

+# Output Redirection
+`>` and `>>` is used for output redirection. `>` will overwrite an existing file, or create a new one if it doesn't exist. `>>` will append to an existing file or create a new one if it doesn't exist.

+# Input Redirection
+Using `<`, commands can get input from the specified file.

+# Piping
+The output of one command can be used as input for the next one using piping.
+For example:
+`ls | sort | grep a`

 # Repository structure